-When you do open that checking account it is very important you know the proper way to write a check.
-There are some specific things that you need to do to not only to complete the purchase, but to also protect yourself.
-Fist the date of the check, top right corner, is important to get right.
-Just use that days date that you are writing the check.
-Next I would like you to take notice to the numerical amount that is written right below the date.
+When you open a checking account it is very important to know the proper way to write a check.
+There are some specifics you need to do know not only to complete the purchase, but also protect yourself.
+Use the date, in the top right hand corner, for the specific day the check is written.
+Take notice of the numerical amount that is written below the date.
 (It is surrounded by the blue oval in the diagram on the next page.)
-It is very important to start this number is far left in the box as possible.
-This will prevent someone from being able to add digits to the amount you mean to spend.
+It is very important to start this number as far left in the box as possible.
+This will prevent someone from being able to add digits to the amount you want to spend.
 Also using a clear point (.) between the dollars and cents will help clearly state your intention.

 The next section of the check is the written amount.
 (It is surrounded by the green rectangle in the diagram on the next page.)
-Same as before, you need to start writing as far left as you can on the line.
-You spell out the dollar amount, like one-hundred seventy-five, and then put the cents in a fraction out of 100 form.
-Directly after the cents amount is important to draw a wavy line all the way to where it says dollars.
-Doing so will prevent any "additions" that can be added to the check line.
+Start writing as far left as you can on the line.
+Spell the dollar amount, like one-hundred seventy-five, and then put the cents out of 1/100.

-The red heart in the diagram shows the next section of note.
-This is the memo line where the side information should be put.
-This is where you will write why you wrote the check.
+The red heart displays the memo line.
+The memo line is not necessary to fill out, but can be used when writing the check.
 When using your check to pay bills the memo line is used a little differently.
-In that case, it is common for the company to want you to put your account number here.
-Not your bank number, but the number that is on your billing statements that the company uses to identify your account.
+It is common for the company to want your account number here, not your bank number.
+This number is on your billing statements that the company uses to identify your account.

-The last important section is the signature line.
 (Yellow triangle) This signature needs to stay consistent.
-When you open an account the institution will have you sign a card.
-When you dispute that your wrote a check, the first thing the bank will do is compare signatures.
+When you open an account, the institution will have you sign a card.
+When you dispute that you wrote a check, the first thing the bank will do is compare signatures.
 Having your own unique signature is an excellent way to prevent fraud.

 Once you have decided to open a bank account there are things you need to remember.
-Banking accounts require their owners to monitor them.
+Bank accounts require their owners to monitor them.
 To be responsible you should:

 How do banks make money?